This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 The Commission has also proposed the creation of a new category of SMCs for companies that are larger than SMEs but smaller than large companies.
 The Omnibus IV package extends to SMCs some of the exemptions that are currently available to SMEs.
 However, this does not affect the Commission’s proposed changes to the Sustainable Batteries Regulation and the F-gas Regulation or other EU sustainability regimes.

-Circular Economy Omnibus The Commission is expected to publish a Circular Economy Omnibus in Q4 2025.
+The Commission is expected to publish a Circular Economy Act and Circular Economy Omnibus in Q3 2026.

 The Commission published a Single Market Strategy on 21 May 2025, in which it identified fragmented rules on packaging, labelling and waste as one of the ten most harmful barriers to the free movement of goods and services in the EU.